elvisburrniku/Clientlly-Webpage/replit.md

-✓ Added floating white sparkle animations to mobile app hero section for consistent visual appeal ✓ Updated all text colors to black for optimal contrast on yellow background ✓ Changed button styling to black theme for better visibility on yellow background
+✓ Added floating white sparkle animations to mobile app hero section for consistent visual appeal ✓ Updated all text colors to black for optimal contrast on yellow background ✓ Changed button styling to black theme for better visibility on yellow background ✓ ADDED yellow background to "Ready to Transform Your Business?"
+CTA footer section with floating sparkle animations ✓ Updated all text colors and buttons in footer section to black theme for optimal contrast on yellow background

 ✓ COMPLETED client management page redesign with professional layout and improved structure (July 28, 2025) ✓ Applied bright yellow gradient background (amber-400 to orange-400) to hero section with floating white sparkle animations